MislavJaksic/Kafka-In-Theory-And-Practice/README.md

 ## [Kafka](https://kafka.apache.org/)

-Kafka is a distributed publish-subscribe stream storage and processor.
+Kafka is a distributed publish-subscribe messaging system.
+Kafka Streams can process streams of messages (similar to Apache Spark and Flink).

 ### Nomenclature